Glass Bottle Reduction Program

 - Complete the Glass Bottle Reduction Program Reporting Form.

-- Receive a 50% reduction on your next year's beer license renewal for 100% sales of your five beers or a 25% reduction for 50-99% sales of your top five beers by aluminum cans and/or by draft.
+- Receive a 50% reduction on your next year's Class E Retail Beer by the Drink license renewal for 100% sales of your five beers or a 25% reduction for 50-99% sales of your top five beers by aluminum cans and/or by draft.

 - Glass bottles from bars were identified as a hazard in the 2017 Downtown Health and Safety study.